pcmichaud/micro/source/intro_en.rst

 This last first order condition (FOC) is necessary for an optimum.
 We need the first derivative to be zero at the optimum.

 The FOC is not sufficient.
 We also need a second condition, i.e. that the second derivative is negative.
-Here we skip the details, but this avoids inflexion points, where the FOC is satisfied but where we do not have a maximum or a minimum.
+Here we skip the details, but this avoids inflection points, where the FOC is satisfied but where we do not have a maximum or a minimum.

 **Exercise C**: Find the maximum for the function :math:`f(x) = x(10-x)`.